supercollider/supercollider/README_WINDOWS.md

 generated values are updated correctly, remove the respective variables from the file or delete the entire file.
 To make sure object files are recompiled, "build" the `target clean`.
 To avoid any contamination by an old build, delete the entire build folder.
-Of course each of these measures significantly extends the time needed to complete a build.
+Of course, each of these measures significantly extends the time needed to complete a build.

 If you get mysterious build failures (i.e. no CMake error message that helps),